aws-samples/aws-batch-comp-infrastructure-sample/README.md

 update_instances --profile [PROFILE_NAME] --option shutdown
 ```

-Which will terminate all EC2 instances and reset the number of leaders and workers to zero in the ECS service.
+This will terminate all EC2 instances and reset the number of leaders and workers to zero in the ECS service.

 Be sure to check that no EC2 instances are running after running the teardown script.
-Navigate to the EC2 console for the account and check the Instances tab.
+Navigate to the [EC2 console](https://console.aws.amazon.com/ec2) for the account and check the Instances tab.
 There should be no running instances.
 Note that it might take a minute or two for the instances to shut down after running the script.

 **N.B.: You are responsible for any charges made to your account.
 While we have tested the shutdown script and believe it to be robust, you are responsible for monitoring the EC2 cluster to make sure resources have shutdown properly.
 We have alternate directions to shutdown resources using the console in the Q&A section.**